-The self-service end: efficiency over persuasion
+The portal end: efficiency over persuasion

 A helpful way to picture this is the customer service desk at Walmart.

 A shopper walks up and asks a simple question: “Is this available, and what’s my price?”
+That interaction is not about persuading someone to buy.
+It is about getting a quick, reliable answer.

 Moving toward ecommerce: selling and persuasion